-Join Dennis Taylor for an in-depth discussion in this video Calculating date differences across days, months, and years, part of Excel 2007: Working with Dates and Times.
+Join Dennis Taylor for an in-depth discussion in this video Calculating date differences across days, months, and years, part of Working with Dates and Times in Excel 2007.

 Calculating date differences in Excel is generally straightforward, whether you…are talking about existing dates or looking into the future.…In columns A and B, we are tracking some equipment, when it was installed,…when the expiration date actually occurred.…We want to tabulate how many days elapsed in each case.…Simple formula, equal, the cell that contains the later date, minus the cell…containing the earlier date.…And the answer will be in days, 1,524.…